-Nandidurg Hill, known commonly as Nandi Hills, is the source of the Penner, Ponnaiyar and Palar rivers.
+Nandidurg is a hill fortress in southern India, in the Chikkaballapur district of Karnataka state.
+It is located just 10km from Chickballapur town and 60 km from Bangalore.
+It is 4849 feet (1,478 m) above sea level.
+Nandidurg Hill, known commonly as Nandi Hills, is the source of the Penna, Ponnaiyar and Palar rivers.
 Nandi Hills gets its name from an ancient temple on this site.
-The temple houses a thousand-year-old sculpture of Nandi, the white bull on which Lord Shiva rides.
+The temple houses a thousand-year-old sculpture of Nandi, the bull on which Lord Shiva rides.

 Lal Bagh Gardens

+The Botanical Gardens are a main attraction of Bangalore.
 Construction of Lal Bagh began in 1760 under Hyder Ali’s rule.
 His successor, Tipu Sultan, completed them.

 Located in southern Bangalore, the gardens cover 240 acres and are designed in the Mughal style.
 Lal Bagh is full of rare species of trees, plants and other flora from around the world.
 In the grounds there is also the pre-historical Lal Bagh Rock, estimated to be 3,000 million years old.